TankerHQ/spec/blocks_verification.md

 - The author of the block must be a zero-array
 - The signature of the block must be a zero-array
-- There must be no block before this one
 - The hash of the block must match the Trustchain ID

 Server side: